srijan/srijan_blog/_posts/2013-02-22-posting-to-jekyll-from-my-phone.md

 ---
+published: true
 layout: post
 title: Posting to Jekyll from my phone
-tags: [jekyll, blogging, mobile, github, prose]
+tags:
+  - jekyll
+  - blogging
+  - mobile
+  - github
+  - prose
-categories: [blogging]
+categories:
+  - blogging

 ---

 I recently set up my blog so that I can update it from my mobile or any browser.